oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

         Count: 10
 ```

-then you updated the model in the configmap and completely removed the `SelfTuning` section, the Operator generates the delta for update domain as
+then you updated the model in the configmap and completely removed the `SelfTuning` section.
+The Operator generates the delta for update domain as
+which will result in an error since you cannot delete the entire mbean trees under `SelfTuning`, there is no equivalent construct in WebLogic to delete all `WorkManagers`.

 ```
 resources:
     SelfTuning: